EGroupware/egroupware/doc/UCS-SAML-SSO.md

 Password:   secretpassword
             X Use admin credentials to connect without a session-password, e.g. for SSO
 ```
+> Currently, there are two bugs, you need to work around:
+> 1. EGroupware checks the above user/password as an IMAP user, so you need to additionally create him as UCS user with mail, in order to be able to store the dialog.
+> 2. The account you use for testing, must NOT have any additional personal mail accounts, as you get an error in that case, when you open the mail app.
 * log out and in again with SSO and check everything works